 - 1. Project Attributes Specification

-- 2. Repository Configuration and Data Provider Selection
+- 2. Repository Configuration and Data Provider Selection (or project selection when creating a meta-project)

 - 3. Project Summary and Confirmation

 Note: When editing projects, the Data Provider Selection screen is shown or hidden depending on the ability of each Data Provider selected originally to accept new settings.
 When nothing can be changed, the step is skipped completely.